 You need to be careful when using extension leads and cables with washing machines.
 This advice also goes for dishwashers and tumble dryers.
 The reason that it is not ideal to plug a washing machine into an extension cable is because it introduces an extra risk of electrical overheating.
-Miele for example say in their washing machine instruction book, "do not connect via an extension lead.
-Extension leads do not guarantee the required safety of the appliance (e.g. danger of overheating)"

-In reality many washing machines, dishwashers & and tumble dryers are plugged into extension cables, and anyone deciding to do so should at least use the right type of extension cable.
+In reality, many washing machines, dishwashers & and tumble dryers are plugged into extension cables.
+But anyone deciding to do so should firstly use the right type of extension cable.
 You cannot use a 2 core extension cable which has no earth.
 If you do, although your machine will work, it is in a potentially lethal condition because it isn’t earthed – see getting electric shocks from an appliance

 Only 13 Amp extension leads can be used

 You must also ensure the cable is rated for 13 Amps.
 Some extension leads may have thinner cable than that of the washing machine.
 This is an indication that the cable may be meant for lawn mowers, lamps etc. and not white goods appliances.